Skip to content

 where:

-• $array is an array of any elements
+• $array is an array of elements of any type.
+This will be the array from which we will choose the elements

-• $biases is an array of floats, with the size equal to the size of $array.
-Each element of $biases should define the probability of choosing corresponding item from $array:
+• $biases an array of floats matching $array's size.
+Each element of $biases should define the probability of choosing corresponding item from $array, where:

 • negative values are not allowed

-• $count - is the number of elements to be chosen
+• $count is the number of elements to select.

 Example